-As of December 31, 2007, the five largest tenants, based on percentage of square feet leased, accounted for approximately 34% of our total leaseable space and no one tenant accounted for more than 13% of that total.
-Our business would be adversely affected if any of these tenants became insolvent, declared bankruptcy or otherwise refused to pay rent in a timely fashion or at all.
+As of December 31, 2008, the five largest tenants, based on percentage of square feet leased, accounted for approximately 35.6% of our total leaseable space and no one tenant accounted for more than 12.8% of that total.
+Our business would be adversely affected if any of these tenants failed to renew certain of their significant leases, became insolvent, declared bankruptcy or otherwise refused to pay rent in a timely fashion or at all.